AbyssalWhale/app_form/README.md

 # Solution overview:
-Solution consists of 1 project.
-It uses .NET 8.0 framework.
+The solution consists of 1 project.
+It uses the .NET 8.0 framework.

 # Solution nuget packages:
 - Bogus - to generate test data;